tiagofabre/wp-single-page/README.txt

 Ordered list:

 1. Make a single page website
-1. ease to make a landing page
+2. Ease to make a landing page